7449/BannerLayout/README.md

 7.Toggle animation and speed

+>a vertical scrolling animation

+Viewpager vertical Here is the use of animation, so long as the choice of vertical scrolling, setting animation invalid

 	Animation built-in [ViewPagerTransforms](https://github.com/ToxicBakery/ViewPagerTransforms)，Thank the author

 	If you want to customize the animation, please inherit ABaseTransformer or BannerTransformer ;